meteor/meteor/docs/source/install.md

 If you only use sudo because of a distribution default permission system, [check this link for fixing it](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

+In some cases you can get this error `npm WARN checkPermissions Missing write access to /usr/local/lib/node_modules` because your Node.js installation was performed with wrong permissions.
+An easy way to fix this is to install Node.js using [nvm](https://github.com/nvm-sh/nvm) and forcing it to be used in your terminal.
+You can force it in the current session of your terminal by running `nvm use 14`.

+<h2 id="old-versions-m1">Old Versions on Apple M1</h2>

-For Apple M1 computers, you can append Rosetta prefix as following:
+For Apple M1 computers, you can append Rosetta prefix as following, if you need to run older versions of Meteor (before 2.5.1):

 ```bash
 arch -x86_64 npm install -g meteor